 Q. Will my pet experience burning or discomfort when I apply the drops?

 A: Because of optimal pH levels of our eyedrops for dogs, there should be no burning or discomfort for your pet.
 Customers have told us that their pets seem to want the drops when it is time to put them in.
 Perhaps this is because the dogs feel noticeable relief with the application of Vision Clarity on a regular basis.

 Q. How do I administer the drops into my pet’s eyes?

 A: The drops are delivered directly from the vial.
 You will want to keep your pet relaxed while applying the eyedrops and prevent him/her from shaking the drops out of the eye.
 Most pet owners find that it is easier to lightly pinch the lower lid between thumb and forefinger creating a little pocket to apply the eye drop to, and then lightly rest your hand over the face of your pet to keep them calm and to ensure full absorption.

 Q. Does it make a difference if my pet’s cataracts are due to diabetes?

 A: It is true that diabetic induced cataracts are often more aggressive and persistent.
-For this reason we recommend the maximum dosage of 4 drops a day for 6 to 8 weeks depending on how mature the cataract is.
+For this reason we recommend the maximum dosage of four drops a day for six to eight weeks depending on how mature the cataract is.
 As the diabetes will continue to influence your dog, it is possible that the cataracts can return.
 To help alleviate this situation, we suggest a daily drop in each eye to help prevent the return of the cataract once optimal results have been achieved.